- LAB SHOP

 Registration - For anything other than the Lab Shop, Light Lab and Materials, you’ll need to Register.
 If you've got this far, you're already on the right track.

-Dress code - You need to follow our Dress Code to use the Machine Room (for safety reasons, not fashion).
+Dress code - You need to follow our Dress Code to use the Machine Rooms (for safety reasons, not fashion).

 Traffic lights - All our equipment has a Traffic Light to show whether it's safe for you to use it without further instruction.

 Training courses - You'll need to learn how to use the tools in the Lab (even if you've used them before).
 We offer regular training courses for this, starting with Essentials Courses for each area.

 Materials - We supply a wide range of materials for use in the Lab, at wholesale prices.

 Recycle - We encourage recycling of materials, and keep left-over and scrap material for you to use for no charge.
 Wherever there is a Recycle sign, feel free to use this material.
 Take only what you need though, and return any material left over to the place you found it.

 Outside materials - If you want to use any materials not supplied by us, you will need to bring a Material Safety Data Sheet (MSDS) for the material, and ask the Lab Staff.
 We are a big institutions, and can only use materials in the Lab for which we have completed a COSHH form.

 Storage - The Lab is cleared at the end of each day.
 Ask Lab Staff before leaving anything in the Lab overnight.